mongodb/specifications/source/transactions/transactions.rst

 Handling command errors
 -----------------------

-Drivers MUST document that command errors that do not have the "TransientTransactionError" label may abort the transaction on the server.
+Drivers MUST document that command errors inside a transaction may abort the transaction on the server.
+An attempt to commit such transaction will be rejected with ``NoSuchTransaction`` error.
-For example, ``DuplicateKeyError`` is an error that aborts a transaction;
-an attempt to commit such transaction will be rejected with ``NoSuchTransaction`` error.

 **Test Plan**
 -------------